fokot/scala-adventures/docs/type-classes.md

 * **type class** - pattern to extend classes
 * **type class** = trait with type parameter + implicit implementations as type class instances
+* implicits can be used for [many more things](http://www.lihaoyi.com/post/ImplicitDesignPatternsinScala.html) than type classes
 * resolved (all instances are known) in **compile time**
 * in the example is `Json` type class with instances for `String` and `Double`
 * usually type class instances are in **instances** package e.g. `import cats.instances._`